Who can comment

 Submitting your comments

 We must receive your comments by the deadline.
 Please allow sufficient time for delivery.
+The panel is not required to consider any comments received after the deadline, or to grant an extension.

 We receive written comments on behalf of the expert panel and send the comments on to the panel and the applicant.

-Comments can be sent via:
+Comments can be submitted:

-Comment at panel hearings
+Commenting at panel hearings

-Comment on draft conditions and final decisions
+Commenting on draft conditions and final decisions

 If you have provided comments in response to the invitation, you will be provided a copy of any draft conditions and invited to comment on these before the panel makes its final decision.